IndexXuan/JobBest/README.md

 #### Description:

-    A pure Front-end seed project with grunt workflow and support livereload.
+    A pure front-end seed project with grunt workflow and support livereload.Build by avalonjs，a lightweight、 highperformance MVVM framework.
-    open source under the MIT License.
-    most static resource are copy from JobDeer, if something wrong or infringement,
-    tell me and i'll remove them immediately.

 #### ENV